MoneyCashNodes/RestInsured-API/README.md

 :----------------------------:|:----------------------------: | :------:| :------:
 [![Abigail White](/assets/abigail.jpg)](https://github.com/abswhite) | [![Ben Ayzenberg](image)](https://github.com/BAyzenberg) | [![Enrique Rico](/assets/enrique.jpg)](https://github.com/EnriqueRico)|[![Kayla Asay ](/assets/kayla.jpg)](https://github.com/Kdasay16)

-## About
+## Application Overview
 "Rest Insured" is an iOS app that connects users with health care facilities based on their preferred location and health insurance provider.
 The code for iOS front-end development for the app can be viewed in the [Rest Insured](https://github.com/MoneyCashNodes/RestInsured) repository.
-This current repository provides the backend code for the application, created using JavaScript and Node.js.
+This current repository provides the back-end code for the application, created using JavaScript and Node.js.

 This app is intended for **educational purposes** only.
 This project does not maintain user medical records with respect to health care needs or preferences.
 This app does not persist records of previous health care appointments or illness.

-### Application Functionality
+### Back-End Functionality
 * Connect users with medical facilities that accept their insurance, based on user input of location and insurance provider.
 * Utilize registered user functionality to access app functionality

-### Structure
+### Back-End Structure
 * This app was structured using MVC (Model-View-Controller) architecture.
 * This project is deployed on Heroku using staging and production environments.
 * The primary resources utilized in this project are Node.js, Mongo DB, Mocha/ Chai, and Express Middleware.